QuEraComputing/GenericTensorNetworks.jl/docs/src/performancetips.md

 * [`KaHyParBipartite`](@ref)
 * [`SABipartite`](@ref)

-The keyword argument `simplifier` specifies the preprocessor to improve the searching speed of the contraction order finding.
 For example, the `MergeGreedy()` here "contracts" tensors greedily whenever the contraction result has a smaller space complexity.
 It can remove all vertex tensors (vectors) before entering the contraction order optimization algorithm.